The world's greatest shipwrecks and their treasures

 Igara wreck

-The Igara is another costly shipwreck that sank off the coast of Indonesia in March 1973.
-The cargo ship carrying over 127 thousand tonnes of Brazillian iron ore struck a rock in the South China sea and later sank into the 40-metre deep waters.
+The Igara sank off the coast of Indonesia in March 1973.
+The cargo ship, which was carrying over 127 thousand tonnes of Brazillian iron ore, struck a rock in the South China sea and later plunged to the bottom of the 40-metre deep waters.

 Igara wreck

 The ship was valued at over $25 million (£20.7m), making it the largest ever single marine insurance loss in history at the time.
-The entire rear section of the ship was later salvaged and used for a new ship in Japan.
+The entire rear section of the ship was later salvaged and used to build a new ship in Japan.

 Comments